-Return To: System Tab

-SystemAudit Log Browser
+MaintenanceAudit Log Browser

 OptiVault has the ability to track user activity in the system.
 The Audit Browser allows the OptiVault user to view the transactions that took place in the system as well as filter down the results to find a specific transaction.